dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ## Langton-Music

 In late June 2022 I had the idea to try and create music from Langton's Ant and other types of two-dimensional Turing machines.
-The little simulator I built isn't terribly polished in terms of UI (it uses the browser-default styles for pretty much everything), but it works, and I actually managed to set it up so it is installable as a progressive web app.
+The little simulator I built isn't terribly polished in terms of UI, but it works, and I actually managed to set it up so it is installable as a progressive web app.
 I haven't had much of a chance to play around with it.
 [You can find it here](/langton-music/index.html).
 Bug reports and feature requests can go on [GitHub Issues](https://github.com/dragoncoder047/langton-music/issues/), and everything else can go on [this conwaylife.com forum thread](https://conwaylife.com/forums/viewtopic.php?f=11&p=147432).

 ---